Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 How to use it
 =============

+To run Remote Monitoring in your Azure Subscription:
 The easiest way to get started with Remote Monitoring is to deploy the running application to your Azure subscription through the command line interface [CLI](https://github.com/Azure/pcs-cli).
 Deployment instructions for the CLI